1

 故王者天太祖,諸侯不敢懷,大夫士有常宗,所以辨貴賤。 貴賤治,得之本也。

-Therefore, kings regard heaven as their great ancestor; feudal lords do not dare harbor resentment; grandees and scholars have constant ancestors—this is to distinguish the noble and the base.
-When the noble and base are ordered, this is the root of obtaining order.
+Therefore, kings regard Heaven as their great ancestor; feudal lords dare not harbor disloyalty; grandees and scholars have constant ancestral lines—this is to distinguish the noble and the base.
+When the noble and the base are brought into order, that is the root of order.

 13